just-juanma/Final-Practical-Work-LP1-spanish-work/README.md

 ## ⬇️ How to Install and Run the Project <a name="howto"></a>

-To use the project, we debug it using Visual Studio 2022 Community.
+To use the project, we debug it using Visual Studio 2022 Community in C++.
 We understand that depending on the version of the IDE there may be conflicts.

 ## ⚠️ Considerations <a name="considerations"></a>
 * The take-off speed of the aircraft is in the Practical Work's instruction, but the landing speed is not.
 Based on the fact that the aircraft landing speed is lower than the take-off speed, we conclude: